Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 ## Discription

 This is the maintained version of the Supplementary Software for *"Thermophoretic Trap for Single Amyloid Fibril and Protein Aggregation Studies"*.
-This repository contains a collection of Python scripts and Jupyter Notebooks for the tracking and the data analysis of single amyloid fibril in a thermophoretic trap.
+This repository contains a collection of Python scripts and Jupyter Notebooks for the tracking and the data analysis of a single amyloid fibril in a thermophoretic trap.

 ## Repository Content